Scary Movie 3: Critical response

-^{} Audiences polled by CinemaScore gave the film a grade of "B" on an A+ to F scale.
+Metacritic, which uses a weighted average, assigned the a score of 49 out of 100, based on 27 critics, indicating "mixed or average" reviews.^{} Audiences polled by CinemaScore gave the film a grade of "B" on an A+ to F scale.

 Critics generally viewed the film as an improvement over its predecessor but criticized its uneven humor.
-Roger Ebert of the Chicago Sun-Times gave the film two stars out of four, criticizing it as a simpleminded spoof with less intelligent satire than the "average issue of Mad magazine."
+Roger Ebert of the Chicago Sun-Times gave the film two stars out of four, criticizing it as a simpleminded spoof with less intelligent satire than the "average issue of Mad magazine".
 Empire wrote that the film "manages some good laughs" but criticized it for relying heavily on easy targets and repetitive slapstick.

 Common Sense Media noted that while the film was "less vulgar" than the previous installments, it still contained crude humor and was best suited for older teens and adults.
 IGN observed that the film delivered "a handful of hilarious scenes," but ultimately described it as "hit and miss."

-The BBC review praised Anna Faris’ performance but concluded that the film "feels like a series of skits rather than a coherent movie."
-The Guardian criticized the film’s "scattergun approach" to parody, suggesting it lacked the sharper satire found in more effective spoof comedies.
+The BBC review praised Anna Faris' performance but concluded that the film "feels like a series of skits rather than a coherent movie."
+The Guardian criticized the film's "scattergun approach" to parody, suggesting it lacked the sharper satire found in more effective spoof comedies.

 Sequel

-A sequel titled Scary Movie 4, was released in 2006.
+A sequel titled Scary Movie 4, was released in 2006, with Faris, Hall, Anderson, Hart, Nielsen, Rex, Sheen and Edward Moss reprising their roles.